mdr78/mdr78.github.io/_posts/2021-11-12-fosdem-2022-network-devroom-cfp.md

 hosting, thousands of developers of free and open source software from all over
 the world.

-Please note that, due to Covid-19, FOSDEM will be held virtually again next
+Please note that, due to Covid-19, FOSDEM will be held virtually again next year
-year on the 5th and 6th of February, 2022.
+on the 5th and 6th of February, 2022.
+All presentations will be pre-recorded
+with live chat during each presentation and live Q&A after each presentation.

 # Important Dates